datalab-org/datalab/pydatalab/docs/INSTALL.md

 ```
 ### Test server authentication/authorisation

-There are two approaches to authentication when developing *datalab* features locally.
+There are three approaches to authentication when developing *datalab* features locally.

 1. Disable authentication entirely with the `PYDATALAB_TESTING=true` environment
    variable (or corresponding config file option `TESTING`).
 This will perform